Cassandra Wilson: Solo career

+Her first recording was Newyorker in a Sentimental Mood, recorded in 1985 in Japan for the Label JAL Strato Sound.
 Like fellow M-Base artists, Wilson signed to the Munich-based, independent label JMT.
-She released her first recording as a leader Point of View in 1986.
-Like the majority of her JMT albums that followed, originals by Wilson in keeping with M-Base dominated these sessions; she would also record material by and co-written with Coleman, Jean-Paul Bourelly, and James Weidman as well as a few standards.
+She released her first recording as a leader, Point of View, in 1986.
+Like the majority of her JMT albums that followed, originals by Wilson in keeping with M-Base dominated these sessions; she would also record material by and co-written with Coleman, Jean-Paul Bourelly, and James Weidman, as well as a few standards.
 Her throaty contralto gradually emerges over the course of these recordings, making its way to the foreground.
-She developed a remarkable ability to stretch and bend pitches, elongate syllables, manipulate tone and timbre from dusky to hollow.
+She developed an ability to stretch and bend pitches, elongate syllables, manipulate tone and timbre from dusky to hollow.

 While these recordings established her as a serious musician, Wilson received her first broad critical acclaim for the album of standards recorded in the middle of this period, Blue Skies (1988).
-Her signing with Blue Note Records in 1993 marked a crucial turning point in her career and major breakthrough to audiences beyond jazz with albums selling in the hundreds of thousands of copies.
+Her signing with Blue Note Records in 1993 marked a crucial turning point in her career and a major breakthrough to audiences beyond jazz, with albums selling in the hundreds of thousands of copies.

-Beginning with Blue Light 'Til Dawn (1993) her repertoire moved towards a broad synthesis of blues, pop, jazz, world music, and country.
-Although she continued to perform originals and standards, she adopted songs as diverse as Robert Johnson's "Come On in My Kitchen", Joni Mitchell's "Black Crow", The Monkees' "Last Train to Clarksville", and Hank Williams' "I'm So Lonesome I Could Cry".
+Beginning with Blue Light 'til Dawn (1993), her repertoire moved towards a broad synthesis of blues, pop, jazz, world music, and country.
+Although she continued to perform originals and standards, she adopted songs as diverse as Robert Johnson's "Come On in My Kitchen", Joni Mitchell's "Black Crow", The Monkees' "Last Train to Clarksville", and Hank Williams's "I'm So Lonesome I Could Cry".

 Wilson's 1996 album New Moon Daughter won the Grammy for Best Jazz Vocal Performance.
-In 1997, she recorded and toured as a featured vocalist with Wynton Marsalis' Pulitzer Prize winning composition, Blood on the Fields.
+In 1997, she recorded and toured as a featured vocalist with Wynton Marsalis's Pulitzer Prize-winning composition "Blood on the Fields".

 Miles Davis was one of Wilson's greatest influences.
 In 1989, Wilson performed as the opening act for Davis at the JVC Jazz Festival in Chicago.
-In 1999 she produced Traveling Miles as a tribute to Davis.
-The album developed from a series of jazz concerts that she performed at Lincoln Center in November 1997 in Davis' honor, and includes three selections based on Davis' own compositions, from which Wilson adapted the original themes.
+In 1999, she produced the album Traveling Miles as a tribute to Davis.
+The album developed from a series of jazz concerts that she had performed at the Lincoln Center in November 1997 in Davis's honor.
+It includes three selections based on Davis's own compositions, from which Wilson adapted the original themes.